garcia/simfile/docs/source/migrating.rst

     ...     from_string.save('testdata/Robotix.sm')           # much better 🙄

 In 2.0, simfile objects no longer know their own filenames.
-Either pass a file object to :meth:`simfile.base.BaseSimfile.serialize` or use :func:`simfile.mutate` for a more guided workflow.
+Either pass a file object to the simfile's :meth:`~simfile.base.BaseSimfile.serialize` method or use :func:`simfile.mutate` for a more guided workflow.

 Finding charts
 --------------